kvnvallis/techdoc/code.md

 Django
 ------

+## Automate checking for migrations

+You can write a script to check if migrations exist for any change made to the models.
+Use the `--check` flag with `showmigrations` to make manage.py exit with a nonzero status when there is a change in the models and migrations have not yet been created.
+When the models and migrations are in sync, that's considered a success (exit 0).

+    if python manage.py makemigrations --dry-run --check; then echo nothing to do
+    else
+        echo there are migrations to make
+    fi

 ### Passing arguments between views

 Django is designed to accept arguments to a view that are included within the URL.
 Generic views know to accept arguments by default, but you still have to define them elsewhere.